 Installation is important – further secure your new home safe against theft

-A burglar-proof safe is generally designed to protect cash, important documents or jewellery from theft.
+A burglar-proof safe is generally designed to protect money, important documents or jewellery from theft.
 If you are thinking of buying a safe, pay attention to three fundamental factors that make up the overall level of protection.

-The security class of the safe
+The security grade of the safe

 Fire resistance level